saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--no-remove-colliding-tunnels`

-__Description__: Use this option to prevent the removal of [colliding tunnels](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/high-availability#what-are-colliding-tunnels), which would otherwisr happen by default Sauce Connect Proxy starts up. ***Colliding tunnels*** are tunnels with the same tunnel ID name.
+__Description__: Use this option to prevent the removal of [colliding tunnels](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/high-availability#what-are-colliding-tunnels), which would otherwise happen by default when Sauce Connect Proxy starts up. ***Colliding tunnels*** are tunnels with the same tunnel ID name.
 This includes unnamed (default) tunnels.
 Jobs will be distributed across all tunnels, enabling load balancing and high availability.

 __Shorthand__: n/a
 <br/>